syncfusion-content/install-docs/Common/Essential-Studio/Installation/offline-installer/how-to-download.md

 ---
 layout: post
-title: Downloading Syncfusion Essential Studio offline installer - Syncfusion
+title: Downloading Syncfusion Essential Studio Offline Installer
-description: Learn how to download the Syncfusion Essential Studio offline installer from our website with a license.
+description: Learn how to download the Syncfusion Essential Studio Offline Installer from the Syncfusion website using your license.
 platform: common
 documentation: ug
 ---